mandel59/erq-mojidata-playground/README.md

 ## What's this?

-Erq Mojidata Playground is a project to play with Erq and Mojidata data.
+Do you want to play with a kanji database?
+Try Erq Mojidata Playground!
+Analyze the free kanji database collection Mojidata with the original database query language Erq and discover new things about kanji!
+You can easily play by cloning this repository.

-You can clone this repository and run it locally to play with Erq and Mojidata data.
+Please note that the explanatory article is currently being created and has not yet been confirmed to work in each environment.
+If it doesn't work well, I would appreciate it if you could [create an Issue](https://github.com/mandel59/erq-mojidata-playground/issues/new).

 ## Table of Contents